 It seems that there is a separation with faux finishing and the artists community that has been created over the years here in Southwest Florida and it wasn’t by choice or market demand or anything of that nature , it just happened………fate?……..who knows, but my goal, or maybe I should say OUR goal, was to break down that wall and expand our creative energies amongst all artists and to include everyone in Southwest Florida.
 Art just doesn’t just stop at the canvas, sculpture, photograph, graphics or in our case the walls.

 One of the most inspirational artists I have met so far on my life long journey as an artist, who really opened up my mind and my eyes to how important it is to the psyche of an artist to expand and grow with his or her creative energy was William Cochran who I have had the honor to sit with quite a few years ago when I was experiencing an “artist’s block” from hell.
 Excuse the language but there is no other way to express this nightmare.

-Others include Sean Crosby (USA) who I have met many years ago along with Michele Nadai from France, and there are so many others.
+Others include Sean Crosby (USA) who I have met many years ago along withfrom France, and there are so many others.

 I have noticed that much of the area residents love the arts but because decorative artists have such a separation from other artists we are not being recognized both publicly and privately so in general the public doesn’t really know where we are and this has caused an outsourcing scenario when it comes to the needs of the local faux finishing market here in Southwest Fl.